Below you will find information on how rainwater harvesting can help with LEED v4 Accreditation.

 Provide an onsite safe water supply during natural disasters and terrorist attacks.

 Allow for irrigation during times of drought, which promotes plant health and reduces the heat island effect and subsequent energy demands around buildings.

-Collect water during heavy rains, which cannot be absorbed into ground, and reapply at the appropriate infiltration rate, encouraging plant growth and reducing stormwater runoff.
+Collect water during heavy rains, which cannot be absorbed into the ground, and reapply at the appropriate infiltration rate, encouraging plant growth and reducing stormwater runoff.